 Block has completed visiting teaching residencies and premiered works at Mills College of Music, The School of the Art Institute of Chicago, The Thacher School, Flagler College, DePauw, and The Berklee College of Music, among others.
 Block has presented talks and workshops at additional universities in film, music, media arts, and anthropology departments, including Yale University, University of Chicago, Harvard University, and Indiana University.

 Block has created site specific sound installations for public spaces and exhibition spaces including the Museum of Contemporary Art in Chicago, Sokolowsko Sanitorium (Poland), CONTEXT (Miami and NY), The Jay Pritzker Pavilion in Millennium Park (Chicago), the library at Wesleyan University in Connecticut, the Lincoln Conservatory Fern Room (Chicago), and at the “Echoes Through the Mountains” exhibit at the 2006 Winter Olympics (Turin, Italy).

-Block recently completed her large-scale multi-speaker sound installation, Sonambient Pavilion, in Chicago's Millennium Park, utilizing sounds from Harry Bertoia's Sonambient sculptures.
-Additionally, in April 2017, Block was commissioned by The Rennaisance Society and Lampo to premiere 132 Ranks for pipe organ and multiple speaker array in Rockefeller Memorial Chapel, Olivia Block is based in Chicago.
+Block recently completed a multi-speaker sound installation, Sonambient Pavilion, in Chicago's sprawling Millennium Park, utilizing sounds from Harry Bertoia's Sonambient sculptures.
+In April 2017, Block was commissioned by The Rennaisance Society and Lampo to premiere 132 Ranks for pipe organ and multiple speaker array in Rockefeller Memorial Chapel.
+Olivia Block is based in Chicago.